DecentralizedGeo/DecentralizedGeo-hub/README.md

   <p>A collection of resources for the Decentralized Geospatial ecosystem.</p>
 </div>

-> **All participating designers are highly encouraged to shape and evolve this space !**
+> **All participating designers are highly encouraged to shape and evolve this space!**

 ## 👋 Welcome